cern-eos/eos/fusex/README.md

 attr set sys.file.obfuscate="1" <mydir>
 ```

-The obfuscation key is stored on each file as an extended user argument:
+The obfuscation key is stored on each file as an extended user argument, which cannot be displayed:
 ```
 user.obfuscate.key=
 ```